 Fuel values.
 Copy the fuel table values from the PC to the Base Fuel sheet.

 The second sheet is WEGO AFR Data.
-Copy the AFR Data from WEGO Log
+Copy the AFR Data from the WEGO software

 to the WEGO AFR Data sheet.
 The third sheet is Target AFR.
 Edit the values

 in this sheet to your desired target AFR values.
 The last sheet is Corrected

 Fuel.
 These are the calculated fuel values required to achieve the target